recordins/recordin-EthereumJ-2018/README.md

 Then open your Internet browser, and go to the following URL: [http://localhost:8080](http://localhost:8080)

-**Beaware** that the first time, the platform takes about 10mn to initiate.
+**Beware** that the first time, the platform takes about 10mn to initiate.
 Record'in requires at least IE 11 for the web interface to run correctly.

 # Contact